glu-lang/glu-book/_docs/modules.md

 }
 ```

-These functions uses the imported `Status` enum and checks whether it holds a SUCCESS or a FAILURE value to print a status message.
+These functions use the imported `Status` enum and checks whether it holds a SUCCESS or a FAILURE value to print a status message.

 ## Importing Everything